Cape Town Commercial Property Market Insights

 Retail Market

-The SARB's 28 May 2026 hike — its first since 2023 — was a pre-emptive move against fuel- and geopolitics-driven price pressure: headline CPI rose to 4.0% in April 2026 (from 3.1% in March, the steepest reading since August 2024).
-The Bank now sees inflation averaging 4.4% in 2026 and 3.7% in 2027 before returning to its 3% target in 2028, and has flagged the risk of further hikes if global oil and El Niño shocks persist — keeping commercial-property funding costs relatively firm in the near term.
+The SARB's 28 May 2026 hike, its first since 2023, was a pre-emptive move against fuel- and geopolitics-driven price pressure.
+Headline CPI has since accelerated to 4.5% in May 2026 (up from 4.0% in April), the highest reading since July 2024, reinforcing the Bank's caution.
+The SARB sees inflation averaging around 4.4% in 2026 and 3.7% in 2027 before returning to its 3% objective in 2028, and has flagged the risk of further hikes if global oil and El Niño shocks persist.
+The next MPC decision is due 23 July 2026, keeping commercial-property funding costs relatively firm in the near term.

 Key Market Trends